Marion Wells with Mussel

 Natural Resource Management

-CMT’s environmental team is staffed by certified biologists and ecologists who understand well that major natural resources—such as land, water, air, minerals, flora, and fauna—provide the ecosystem services that enable a better quality of human life.
+CMT’s environmental team is staffed by certified biologists and ecologists who understand that major natural resources—such as land, water, air, minerals, flora, and fauna—provide the ecosystem services that enable a better quality of human life.
 CMT has a breadth of staff in all areas of natural resources, including biologists authorized by the U.S. Fish and Wildlife Service for the survey, assessment, and relocation of federally threatened and endangered species.

-We have experience with Clean Water Act Section 404/401 Permitting, Construction in a Floodway Permitting and Mitigation, Endangered Species Surveys and Relocations, Endangered Species Act Consultations and Permitting, Habitat Restoration, Navigable Waters – Sections 10 & 9 Permitting, Natural Resource Management Plans, Stream Determinations & Functional Assessments, Tree or Vegetation Surveys, Wetland Delineations and Functional Assessments, and more.
+Our team has experience with Clean Water Act Section 404/401 Permitting, Construction in a Floodway Permitting and Mitigation, Endangered Species Surveys and Relocations, Endangered Species Act Consultations and Permitting, Habitat Restoration, Navigable Waters – Sections 10 & 9 Permitting, Natural Resource Management Plans, Stream Determinations & Functional Assessments, Tree or Vegetation Surveys, Wetland Delineations and Functional Assessments, and more.

 Public Involvement/Socioeconomic Effects Analysis